This content has been automatically translated from Ukrainian.

 One of the main mistakes is the belief that there are "female" and "male" hobbies.

-The modern world has long shown that people’s interests are almost independent of gender.
-Women work as mechanics and pilots, while men engage in fashion design or floristry.
+The modern world has long shown that people's interests are almost independent of gender.
+Women work as mechanics and pilots, men engage in clothing design or floristry.
 Some are passionate about cosmetics, others about astrophysics.
-Some like romantic movies, while others prefer motorsport.
+Some enjoy romantic movies, while others prefer motorsport.

-None of these hobbies, on their own, say anything about a person’s character.
+None of these hobbies, in and of themselves, say anything about a person's character.

-A girl can genuinely be interested in Minecraft, Formula 1, the history of medieval Japan, or collecting vinyl records.
-This simply means that these things bring her joy.
+A girl can genuinely be interested in Minecraft, Formula 1, medieval Japanese history, or collecting vinyl records.
+This only means that these things bring her joy.

 The problem begins elsewhere.